hyperledger-labs/fabric-token-sdk/samples/fungible/README.md

 	assert.NoError(err, "failed getting recipient")

 	// At this point, the sender is ready to prepare the token transaction.
-	// The sender creates an anonymous transaction (this means that the result Fabric transaction will be signed using idemix),
+	// The sender creates an anonymous transaction (this means that the resulting transaction will be signed using idemix, for example),
 	// and specify the auditor that must be contacted to approve the operation. tx, err := ttxcc.NewAnonymousTransaction(
 		context,